tekknolagi/tekknolagi.github.com/_posts/2024-07-10-scrapscript-tricks.md

 ```

 My [previous post](/blog/scrapscript-baseline/) talked about the compiler that
 Chris and I built.
-This post is about some tricks that we've added since.
+This post is about some optimization tricks that we've added
+since.

 Pretty much all of these tricks are standard operating procedure for language
 runtimes (OCaml, MicroPython, Skybison, etc).
 We didn't invent them.